zephraph/website/src/content/work.md

 At Scripps I was responsible for helping improve performance and introduce frontend best practices.
 I revamped the build system, worked extensively to improve page performance, and co-designed a theming system that enabled HGTV, Travel Channel, and Food Network to effectively use the same markup while retaining their unique brand styling.
 I helped lead a cross platform effort to consolidate HGTV, Food Network, and Travel Channel on a single platform.

 I also made a lot of mistakes.
 Both technically and culturally, there was a lot that I learned during that role and after that helped me be a better leader, engineer, and person.

+## Vencore

+<Date>Aug '14 - Aug '15</Date>

+I built features for a rotary aircraft maintenance system using Ext.js and ColdFusion.

+## Adtran

+<Date>Aug '11 - Aug '14</Date>

+I worked every other semester as a co-op engineer at Adtran while in college.
+I rotated from writing embedded C++ on an NetVanta VOIP PBX to designing a voltage anomaly detection system for another networking device, and helping build out an interface to monitor and manage automated tests across a fleet of networked devices.
+This is also where I got my start in open source, contributing to the [Selenium 2 binding for Robot Framework](https://github.com/robotframework/Selenium2Library).